 The Bodhisatta was once a leader of a herd of deer.
-One day his sister brought her son to him so he could teach his nephew tricks to avoid and escape hunters.
+One day his sister arranged for him to teach her son tricks to avoid and escape hunters.
 They made an appointment, but his nephew did not come for his lesson, nor did he come on any later day.
 Soon after, as he roamed the forest, the young deer got caught in a snare and was killed by a hunter who took his flesh home to eat.
 His sister asked the Bodhisatta why her son had not learned how to stay safe in the forest.
-The Bodhisatta had no pity on his disobedient nephew and told her not to mourn him because he got what he deserved.
+The Bodhisatta had no pity on her disobedient son and told her not to mourn because he got what he deserved.

 In the Lifetime of the Buddha